EarthBigData/openSAR/INSTALLATION.md

 ## Setup the conda environments

 After *anaconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.

-In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

-    cd PATH-TO-openSAR
-    conda env create --quiet --file conda_ebd.yml

-The --quiet flag is optional.
-If you want to see what's going on, don't use this flag.

 To work with the code and notebooks, you need to establish virtual environments within Anaconda.
 The advantage of virtual environments is the complete separation of different dependencies for projects.
 We provide environemnt files to create kernels in the conda environment to work with.
 You can obtain these files in the **openSAR/notebooks** folder or download directly from github: